zeinnicholas/community-guidelines/templates/editor-v4-discussion-template-01.md

 ```

 ### Agreement*
-By filling this form you confirm that you have read the guidelines outlined above, and you agree that your discussion may be closed without warning if it doesn't meet them.
+By filling out this form, you confirm that you have read the guidelines outlined above, and you agree that your discussion may be closed without warning if it doesn't meet them.

 - [ ] I confirm I have read and followed the guidelines, and agree this discussion may be closed without warning.